RushikeshTupkar/Messenger-Integration-Project/README.md

 ## Project Summary

-- In this application by using various RestApi we can create User.
+- The current application allows for the creation of users through the use of various RestAPIs.
-- We can perform all CRUD operations.
+- Additionally, the application provides functionality for performing all CRUD operations.
-- We can send message to other users.
-- we can fetch or delete messages.
+- Users can send messages to one another and retrieve or delete messages as needed.
-- We can visualize data on SQL workbench, swagger.
+- The application also supports data visualization through the use of SQL workbench and Swagger.